Transcript of the video

 Yes, that's exactly it!

-Except your name's Bob.
+Except that your name is Bob.

 His name is Bob, he just has another name.

 To explain, when we say "I'm Sam", it means that at a party, you're the one who doesn't drink, so you'll be responsible for the safety of others and for driving the car.
-So, if you're the Sam at a party, it means you don't drink alcohol.
+So, if you're the Sam at a party, that means you don't drink alcohol.

 And in Belgium, you're the Bob, so I'll say, "I'm having a Coke because I'm Bob tonight."